infamedavid/PureRainSmooth/README.md

 ## Roadmap

 * Weight‑map modulation (paint where it rains harder).
-* Shape‑key morph sequence to animate the storm.
-* Optional Laplacian relief *measurement* (still emergent in action).
 * Audio port for the same concept in DSP.

 ---